 Focused on relationship distress and building secure attachment, research around EFT has conveyed the message that, as therapists, we are responsible for cultivating a collaborative and empathetic approach to our clients’ experiences.
 For those within the LGBTQ+ community, I am dedicated to nurturing this environment for each of you.

-It is our goal, just as it is with every person we work with, to understand what might be holding back individual's from sharing their vulnerable, deepest emotions and attachment needs with those they love.
-It is challenging, the various battles we must face, but cultivating a safe and secure environment to untangle insecure ways of connection is embedded within our practice.
+Not only are those within the LGBTQ+ community faced with distress in relationships, but they are also conflicted with societal and historical indifference.
+Therefore, it is my goal, just as it is with every person I work with, to understand what might be holding back individual's from sharing their vulnerable, deepest emotions and attachment needs with those they love.
+Through the various battles you have faced, I want you to know that cultivating a safe and secure environment to untangle insecure ways of connection is embedded within my practice.

 This practice is built around the belief that we all have the answers within ourselves.